wcm-io-frontend/aem-clientlib-generator/README.md

 ### The `assets` Object

 The `assets` object determine the content that should be pushed into the clientlib folder.
-The key stands for the content type, `js` for JavaScript files, `css` for Styles and `resources` for other content such as fonts or images.
+The key stands for the content type, `js` for JavaScript files, `css` for styles and `resources` for other content such as fonts or images.

 ```javascript